Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: Experimental Details

 \section{Experimental Details}

 For all of our investigative experiments, we use the \texttt{Jax2D} physics engine~\citep{matthews2024kinetix}, where we construct a set of 512 procedurally-generated 2D robotic locomotion tasks.
-The goal in each task is to move the morphology to the goal position, marked by a blue circle, and we measure performance by calculating average success rate over these tasks, in line with \citep{matthews2024kinetix}.
+The goal in each task is to move the morphology to the goal position, marked by a blue circle, and we measure performance by calculating average success rate over these tasks, in line with \citet{matthews2024kinetix}.
 Furthermore, we use Stoix's implementation of PPO~\citep{toledo2024stoix} for these experiments.
+All experiments used NVIDIA A100 40GB GPUs.